 2. Fry your ham.

-While your coffee brews, pan fry your ham slices.
-Try to select fatty slices that’ll give you the best drippings.
+While your coffee brews, pan-fry your ham slices.
+Try to select fatty slices that will give you the best drippings.
 Once the meat is cooked, transfer the ham to a plate to eat later and leave the fat drippings in the pan.

 3. Melt the butter and whisk in the flour.